Neuropsychological Testing: What Is It and Why Do It?

 People often talk about “testing” or “neuropsychological assessment.”
 What is this assessment?
 Why do people have it done?
 Finally, what does it entail?

 Neuropsychological testing is usually recommended if you are looking for accommodations for school, standardized testing or work.
-Furthermore, neuropsychological testing may be recommended if the clinician suspects underlying learning issues or has other questions that the clinical interview does not answer.
+Likewise, neuropsychological testing may be recommended if the clinician suspects underlying learning issues or has other questions that the clinical interview does not answer.

 Answer the questions below to determine if you or your child should have a Neuropsychological Assessment.
 If you answer “yes” to any of the following questions, read more and consider scheduling an assessment.